91Phoenix/SellyChatbotBackend/README.md

 # HOW TO

 to start the project:
--clone the repository;
+-clone the repository;<br />
--import the project into your workspace
+-import the project into your workspace<br />
--download in csv format che sheet Transaction Hystory and Users from the SELLY CONCEPT Excell file -put them within the Selly\src\main\resources folder
+-download in csv format che sheet Transaction Hystory and Users from the SELLY CONCEPT Excell file<br />
+-put them within the Selly\src\main\resources folder<br />